linhvv-bentic/express-pjax/README.md

 ## Usage

 If you use `res.renderPjax` method, the request of pjax will be handled automatically if you put your views without the `extends layout` stuff in a `pjax` subfolder and include them in your layout enabled views with `include pjax/foo`.
-See [comment from @kwood1138](https://github.com/visionmedia/express/issues/1123#issuecomment-9715981) for more details.
+See [comment from @kwood1138](https://github.com/visionmedia/express/issues/1123#issuecomment-9715981) or my [express-pjax-demo](https://github.com/optikfluffel/express-pjax-demo) for more details.

 ```javascript
 var express = require('express');